awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-editing.md

 ## Update a fleet configuration<a name="fleets-update"></a>

 You can update mutable fleet attributes, port settings, and runtime configurations using the GameLift console or the AWS CLI\.
-To change scaling limits, see [Auto scale fleet capacity with GameLift](fleets-autoscaling.md)\.
+To change scaling limits, see [Auto\-scale fleet capacity with GameLift](fleets-autoscaling.md)\.

 ------
 #### [ GameLift console ]

-1. In the [GameLift Console](https://console.aws.amazon.com/gamelift/), in the navigation pane, choose **Fleets**\.
+1. In the [GameLift console](https://console.aws.amazon.com/gamelift/), in the navigation pane, choose **Fleets**\.

 1. Choose the fleet you want to update\.
 A fleet must be in `ACTIVE` status before you can edit it\.